"Lemon clarifies everything through upliftment and focus… The spiritual

 The risk of photosensitivity from lemon is low if you use no more than a two percent dilution (2 drops essential oil in one teaspoon carrier oil), according to Essential Oil Safety by Robert Tisserand.
 Otherwise, avoid direct sun and tanning beds for at least 12 hours after applying lemon to your skin.

 Lemon oil is known for its clean, energizing, and invigorating aroma.
 The Heart of Aromatherapy states, "Lemon is passionate about helping people experience each day as a vibrant slice of life."
-The book lists the following benefits of lemon oil:
+The book lists the following lemon essential oil benefits:

 Aromatherapy: A Complete Guide to the Healing Art: Lemon is an antioxidant, preservative, and antiseptic.
-For skin and hair care, lemon works best for oily skin and hair and skin impurities.
+Lemon essential oil for skin and hair care works best for oily skin and hair and skin impurities.

 Aromatherapy for Dummies: Lemon in a massage oil relieves congested lymph glands and reduces bloating.
 The oil may promote weight loss.